-Statutory net profit after tax for the half year ended 31 December 2012 was \$303 million, a 11% increase on the prior comparative period benefiting from a partial recovery in global investment markets.
+Cash net profit after tax for the half year ended 31 December 2012 was \$334 million, a 10% increase on the prior comparative period benefiting from a recovery in global investment markets.

-Net operating income increased 10% on the prior comparative period and FUA, as at 31 December 2012, increased 17% to \$216 billion.
-Insurance Inforce Premiums increased 15% to \$2.1 billion
+Net operating income increased 10% on the prior comparative period and Funds under Administration (FUA), as at 31 December 2012, increased 17% to \$216 billion.
+Insurance Inforce Premiums increased 15% to \$2.1 billion.